mpv-player/mpv/DOCS/man/en/options.rst

     :fps=<value>:  output fps (default: 25)
     :type=<value>: input file type (available: jpeg, png, tga, sgi)

+--mkv-subtitle-preroll
+    Try harder to show embedded soft subtitles when seeking somewhere.
+Normally, it can happen that the subtitle at the seek target is not shown due to how some container file formats are designed.
+The subtitles appear only if seeking before or exactly to the position a subtitle first appears.
+To make this worse, subtitles are often timed to appear a very small amount before the associated video frame, so that seeking to the video frame typically does not demux the subtitle at that position.

+    Enabling this option makes the demuxer start reading data a bit before the seek target, so that subtitles appear correctly.
+Note that this makes seeking slower, and is not guaranteed to always work.
+It only works if the subtitle is close enough to the seek target.

+    Works with the internal Matroska demuxer only.
+Always enabled for absolute and hr-seeks, and this option changes behavior with relative or imprecise seeks only.

+    See also ``--hr-seek-demuxer-offset`` option.
+This option can achieve a similar effect, but only if hr-seek is active.
+It works with any demuxer, but makes seeking much slower, as it has to decode audio and video data, instead of just skipping over it.

 --mixer=<device>
     Use a mixer device different from the default ``/dev/mixer``.
 For ALSA this is the mixer name.